 Garden Design Tips With Bachelor's Buttons

-As an ornamental, bachelor’s buttons look pretty in wildflower gardens, and their bright blue blossoms are welcome in the cutting garden.
+As an ornamental, bachelor’s buttons look pretty in wildflower gardens, and their bright blue blossoms are highly appealing to bees and butterflies.
+Avoid spraying any sort of pesticides around cornflowers, even organic pesticides, which are still harmful to bees and other beneficial insects.

 Suggested Varieties to Try